navidshaikh/centos_dojo_brussels_2016/igor/README.md

         vagrant plugin install vagrant-adbinfo

+2. Run the plugin to see the environment variables and certificates

+        $ vagrant adbinfo

-2. Run the plugin to get environment variables and certificates
+3. Run the plugin to get environment variables and certificates

         $ eval "$(vagrant adbinfo)"

-3. Run Eclipse from the same shell as above
+4. Run Eclipse from the same shell as above

     1. In **Docker Explore** view, click **Connection Wizard**